hsp-iit/GRASPA-benchmark/src/README.md

 If there are more grasps planned for the same object, more instances of the end effector will show up in the corresponding poses.

 The script will write the computation results by adding a ``<ComputedQuality>`` field to the grasp XML files.
-In this example, planning 5 grasps for each object results as the following field being added to this file:
+In this example, planning 5 grasps for each object results as the following field being added:

 ```
 <ComputedQuality>